HelloMrShu/Concurrency/README.md

 ### 2.channel

 ---
 The buffered channel can be used as a tool for concurrency control.
-And the buffer size is the concurrency limit. we can use sync.WaitGroup to make sure all goroutines are done.
+And the buffer size is the concurrency limit.we can use sync.WaitGroup to make sure all goroutines are done.

 ```go
 limit := 10 //concurrency limit is 10
 wg := sync.WaitGroup